KarepeN/node-server/README.md

 # Running the application
 - Clone repo to your local.
-- Open command prompt/terminal into the cloned folder.
+- Open command prompt/terminal at the above cloned folder location.
-- Run the below commnd.
+- Run the below command.
 ```sh
 node index.js
 ```